parmoo/parmoo/README.rst

     pip install < --user > "parmoo[extras]"

+Note that the full feature set for libEnsemble_ and kaleido_ may require you to separately install an MPI implementation (such as Open_MPI_) and Google chrome (e.g., via kaleido_get_chrome_), respectively.

 You can also clone this project from our GitHub_ and ``pip`` install it in-place, so that you can easily pull the latest version or checkout the ``develop`` branch for pre-release features.